Mixtape Medley CAL. A New Crochet Blanket Pattern

 Crochet ripple blanket

-This one will be finished by the weekend.
-Just in time.
+This little crochet ripple blanket will be finished by the weekend.
+Just in time for the summer fete.
 There are so many more things I wish I had time to make.
 It seems that I have just about run out of time.
 However, I would like to point out that this really isn’t everything that I’ve made over the last month.
-I might share some other things on Instagram too.
+I might share some other things on Instagram, too.
 There will be loads more…

 Little crochet coasters